brandon-byers/brandon-byers.github.io/index.md

 I'm following the CompTIA A+ Exam Objectives in my study.

-**Note that the Book is not layed out in-line with the Exam Objectives, but Meyers does provide a map from the Exam Objectives to the corresponding chapters in Appendix A (page 1319).**
+**Note that the Book chapters do not correspond with the Exam Objectives, but Meyers does provide a map from the Exam Objectives to the corresponding chapters in Appendix A (page 1319).**

-**Messer's videos are layed out in order of the Exam Objectives.**
+**Messer's videos do correspond (objective number is in the title) with the Exam Objectives.**

-## Notes
+## Notes: Core 1, 220-1001 Exam
+* * *
 ### Exam Objective 1.0 Mobile Devices
 - Chapter 23
 - Chapter 24 - pages 1085-1098